- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 If You Need CMMC, You Need to Understand NIST 800-53

 Defense contractors pursuing CMMC certification at Levels 2 and 3 benefit from understanding NIST 800-53 because CMMC controls trace back to it.
-Although contractors implement controls through NIST 800-171 and 800-172, the original control language and implementation guidance come from NIST 800-53.
+Specifically, contractors implement those controls through NIST 800-171 and 800-172, and the original control language and implementation guidance come from NIST 800-53.

 The table below identifies the key NIST publications relevant to each CMMC certification scenario and what contractors should focus on during implementation.